Longleaf pine ecosystem

-The longleaf pine ecosystem is a climax savanna habitat found within the Southern United States; it includes many rare plant and animal species, and is one of the most biodiverse in North America.
-Once the largest ecosystem in North America, it now occupies less than a quarter of the original range.
+The longleaf pine ecosystem is a temperate coniferous forest ecosystem found within the Southern United States.
+Spanning pine savannas, sandhills and montane forests, it includes many rare plant and animal species, and is one of the most biodiverse in North America.
+Once one of the largest ecosystems in North America, from Virginia south to Florida and west to Texas, it now occupies less than a quarter of the original range.
 Degradation of the ecosystem is partially due to excessive timber harvesting, urbanization, and fire exclusion.
 Although the ecosystem is heavily fragmented at present, it still carries a great diversity of plant and animal species, many of which are endemic.
 A range of techniques, including planting longleaf pine seedlings, introducing prescribed burning regimens, managing native ground cover, and controlling invasive species within the ecosystem, are used in attempting to preserve this threatened ecosystem.

 Original range

 During the Ice Age, when the North American continental glaciers extended as far south as parts of the Ohio River, the climate was colder and drier; longleaf pine and associated species grew in coastal regions away from the ice, from Florida to Mexico.
 During the Holocene, the ice retreated, the climate became warm and dry, and the longleaf pine ecosystem established itself in its historical range.

 The longleaf pine ecosystem was first described in the early 1500s by the Spaniard Hernando de Soto, and in accounts by Native Americans recorded in journals of European explorers as well.

 Prior to intensive settlement this ecosystem consisted of 70 e6acre of pure and 20 e6acre of mixed longleaf pine stands; all together the total was 90 e6acre.
 The ecosystem extended from southeastern Virginia down to northern Florida over to eastern Texas, forming the dominant land cover in the coastal plain of these states.

 There is some doubt about the original extent due to lack of systematic data from the coastal regions of Florida to Mexico.
 There is, however, extensive literature from various explorers of southeastern North America dating as far back as 1608, when Captain John Smith recorded his accounts of the forest and the first exports of products from pines close to the new settlement in Jamestown, Virginia.